 i.
 Visits: The Welfare Team aims to carry out planned visits.
 Due to restrictions caused by the coronavirus pandemic, home visits were replaced by telephone visits.
-During the year, they carried out a total of 3,852 visits (2019 - 1, 886), comprising of 252 home visits (2019 - 1,191) and 3,361 telephone visits (2019 - 461).
-A further 239 (2019 - 234) contacts were made with former employees by correspondence and other means.
+During the year, they carried out a total of 3,699 visits (2020 - 3,852), comprising of 0 home visits (2020 - 252) and 3,699 telephone visits (2020 - 3,361).
+A further 214 (2020 - 239) contacts were made with former employees by correspondence and other means.
 The contacting of pensioners living in remote places or follow-on from home visits are ordinarily carried out by telephone.

 The Trust also supports a network of nine John Laing Retirement Clubs across the country with funding.
-These Clubs are independent from the Trust.
-They are managed by volunteer members of each Club.
+These Clubs are independent from the Trust and managed by volunteer members of each Club.
 These thriving clubs organise various social events and outings where former colleagues and friends can get together.
 These services are valued by pensioners, club members and their families.
 They provide assistance in tackling the effects of isolation and loneliness.

 ii.
 Payments: The Trustees make available funds to pensioners who qualify for financial help.
 Welfare visits and contacts allow the Trustees to make informed decisions on how best to give financial support and assistance to those most in need.
 Where appropriate, Welfare Officers will put forward a recommendation for financial assistance on behalf of pensioners.
-In 2020, total payments made in relation to Welfare activities amounted to a total of £641,000 (2019 - £523,000) to 208 (2019 - 270) beneficiaries, most of whom received more than one payment during the year.
+In 2021, total payments made in relation to Welfare activities amounted to a total of £474,000 (2020 - £641,000) to 176 (2020 - 208) beneficiaries, most of whom received more than one payment during the year.
 Financial assistance comes in the form of gratuity payments or funding towards the purchase of goods or services designed to make a difference in the day to day lives and independence of our ageing beneficiaries.

-Charitable Giving: Trustees are sympathetic to the challenges faced by charities and aim to make grants which respond directly to the priorities identified by our charity partners which are aligned to the strategic priorities of the Trust.
+Charitable Giving: Trustees aim to make grants which respond directly to the priorities identified by our charity partners which are aligned to the strategic priorities of the Trust.
 They consider the appropriateness of each application and award grants based on their merits.
-During the year, the Trustees awarded grants in support of work streams which will help achieve their strategic aims:-
+During the year, the Trustees awarded major grants in support of work streams which will help achieve their strategic aims:- i.
+EMERGENCY RELIEF FUND: Grants totalling £38,000 were awarded in the year:-